 “The fourth beast is a fourth kingdom that will appear on earth.
 It will be different from all the other kingdoms and will devour the whole earth, trampling it down and crushing it.
 The ten horns are ten kings who will come from this kingdom.
 After them another king will arise, different from the earlier ones; he will subdue three kings.
 He will speak against the Most High and oppress his holy people and try to change the set times and the laws.”
 Dan.
 7:23-25

-The future, Fourth Kingdom of the Beast was also described by Daniel in a vision of an enormous statue with a head of gold and a body made up of silver, bronze, and iron.
+The rise of the beast (the antichrist) from the peoples that once formed the Ancient Roman Empire is also described by Daniel in a vision of an enormous statue with a head of gold and a body made up of silver, bronze, and iron.

 “Your Majesty looked, and there before you stood a large statue—an enormous, dazzling statue, awesome in appearance.
 The head of the statue was made of pure gold, its chest and arms of silver, its belly and thighs of bronze, its legs of iron, its feet partly of iron and partly of baked clay.”
 Dan.
 2:31-33

-From Daniel’s account, we learn that the head of gold represents the Babylonian Empire, the chest of silver the Persian Empire, and the torso of bronze the Greek Empire.
-In this description, the Fourth Kingdom of the Roman Empire is represented by the statue’s legs of iron, which symbolize how Rome would break and crush its enemies.
+If we were to read the rest of this chapter, we would find that the head of gold represents the Babylonian Empire, the chest of silver the Persian Empire, and the torso of bronze the Greek Empire.
+The Roman Empire is represented by the statue’s legs of iron, which symbolize how Rome broke and crushed its enemies.

 “Finally, there will be a fourth kingdom, strong as iron—for iron breaks and smashes everything—and as iron breaks things to pieces, so it will crush and break all the others.
 Just as you saw that the feet and toes were partly of baked clay and partly of iron, so this will be a divided kingdom; yet it will have some of the strength of iron in it, even as you saw iron mixed with clay.
 As the toes were partly iron and partly clay, so this kingdom will be partly strong and partly brittle.
 And just as you saw the iron mixed with baked clay, so the people will be a mixture and will not remain united, any more than iron mixes with clay.”
 Dan.
 2:40-43